 Different participants in the IAM marketplace -- analyst firms, software vendors, consultants -- use the same terms to mean different things.
 Here we clarify how terms such as roles, groups and user classes will used in this document.

 It is important to differentiate between two concepts: roles and groups.
-In this document, the terms are used as follows:
+Hitachi ID Systems uses these terms as follows:

 Groups are assigned to accounts while roles are assigned to users.
 Groups can be assigned directly to accounts or indirectly, when a user is assigned a role that includes a group.
 Roles can be assigned directly to users or indirectly, when a parent role is assigned to a user.

 Confusingly, within some systems and applications, groups are referred to as roles or by other names, such as privileges.
 For consistency, all such constructs, which exist on target systems and are assigned to accounts on those systems will be referred to as groups here.